merenlab/merenlab.org/_posts/miscellaneous/2020-01-01-visualizing-metagenomic-bins.md

 Here, the contigs are organized based on sequence composition, as you can see they largely split into two major branches.
 The data shown here is [detection](http://merenlab.org/2017/05/08/anvio-views/#detection), and the min/max values are set to 0.25 and 0.50.
 Which means, if less than 25% of a given contig has at least 1X coverage in a given metagenome, it will not have a black bar in the corresponding layer.
 In parallel, if more than 50% of it covered with at least one short read, then it will be shown with a full bar.

 Since we are using only tetra-nucleotide frequency to organize these contigs, the detection signal has no influence on the way the center dendrogram organizes them.
 The difficulty here is that these two populations are co-occurring quite abundantly only in three metagenomes, so differential coverage signal is largely useless to them.
 But if you squint your eyes, you can tell that actually only one of them is detected faintly in the last two samples.
 So tetra-nucleotide frequency resolves distinct populations, and their ecology agrees with that resolution.
-It is nothing for you to expert the crap out of this signal, but it is just too much Roomba.
+It is a piece of cake for your eyes to pick up that signal and for your expertise to make sense of it, but for the Roomba it is just too much.

-Now when you look at the diagram above, you see that **now these two bins, which simply organizes the same contigs differently, have a total redundancy of 9% and 4%**.
-And for this outcome, you had to start with the poorly done CONCOCT bin, rather than masterfully done DAS Tool sub bin.
+Now when you look at the diagram above, you see that **now these two bins, which simply organize the same set of contigs differently, have a total redundancy of 9% and 4%**.
+And to reach this outcome without sacrificing the completion of one of these bins, you would have had to start with the poorly done CONCOCT bin, rather than masterfully done DAS Tool sub-bin.

 Anvi'o [real-time taxonomy estimation](http://merenlab.org/2019/10/08/anvio-scg-taxonomy/) using the [GTDB](https://gtdb.ecogenomic.org/) resolves one bin to the genus *Puniceispirillum* and the other to *HIMB100*: